Multi-View Factorization Machines: Learning Multi-view Machines

 Importantly, MVMs can be used to perform a variety of machine learning tasks, depending on the choices of the loss function.
-For example, to conduct regression, the square error is a popular choice:
+For example, to conduct regression, one can use the square error:

-and for classification problems, we can use the logit loss:
+and for classification problems, the logit loss can be used: